-- align executive compensation with our stockholders' interests by placing a majority of compensation "at risk" and requiring that a significant portion of our Chief Executive Officer's and other executive management's equity grants vest in a manner that is directly tied to the Company's stock and financial performance and growth; - incentivize individual performance achievements; - attract, motivate and retain highly qualified executives; and - create incentives that drive the entire executive management team to achieve challenging corporate goals that drive superior long-term performance.
+- align executive compensation with our stockholders' interests by placing a significant amount of compensation "at risk" and requiring that a significant portion of our Chief Executive Officer's and other executive management's equity grants vest in a manner that is directly tied to the Company's financial performance and growth; - incentivize individual performance achievements; - attract, motivate and retain highly qualified executives; and - create incentives that drive the entire executive management team to achieve challenging corporate goals that drive superior long-term performance.

 As a result of the multi-pronged efforts to gather feedback from key stockholders regarding our executive compensation that management and the Compensation Committee have undertaken since 2012, our Compensation Committee has taken several actions to align pay with performance and align the interests of our executives and the Company's stockholders.
-At the 2018 Annual Meeting, we asked our stockholders to approve, on an advisory basis, the compensation paid to our named executive officers during fiscal year 2017.
-Our stockholders indicated approval of the compensation of our named executive officer compensation.
-We were pleased with the voting results in light of the Compensation Committee and the management's continuing efforts in gathering feedback from key stockholders regarding our executive compensation and developing a compensation structure that closely aligns pay with performance and aligns the interests of our executives with our stockholders.
-Our Compensation Committee considered the overwhelming stockholder approval of the 2017 executive compensation as an endorsement of our compensation philosophy.
-As such, our Compensation Committee employed many of the same principles in developing our compensation programs for 2018.
+At the 2019 Annual Meeting, we asked our stockholders to approve, on an advisory basis, the compensation paid to our named executive officers during fiscal year 2018.
+Our stockholders indicated approval of the compensation of our named executive officers, with 89.39% of the votes cast in favor of the advisory vote to approve named executive officer compensation.
+The Compensation Committee and our management continued to gather feedback from key stockholders regarding our executive compensation and continued to develop a compensation structure that more closely aligns pay with performance and aligns the interests of our executives with our stockholders.
+Based on the stockholder approval of the 2018 executive compensation, our Compensation Committee employed many of the same principles in developing our compensation programs for 2019.

-In establishing the 2018 executive compensation program, our Compensation Committee considered the achievements made by the Company in 2017, including the continued growth trajectory of its unmanned business after reaching a critical inflection that occurred in 2016 regarding Kratos' long-term strategic unmanned tactical drone system initiative.
-The Company has invested over \$100 million in its Unmanned Aerial Systems ("UAS") business from 2012 through 2018, including internal research and development, non-recurring engineering, and capital expenditures and contract development costs related to new high performance UAS platforms.
+In establishing the 2019 executive compensation program, our Compensation Committee considered the achievements made by the Company in 2018, including the continued growth trajectory of its unmanned business after reaching a critical inflection that occurred in 2016 regarding Kratos' long-term strategic unmanned tactical drone system initiative.
+The Company has invested over \$120 million in its Unmanned Aerial Systems ("UAS") business from 2012 through 2019, including internal research and development, non-recurring engineering, capital expenditures and contract development costs related to new high performance UAS platforms.
 The Company's Adjusted EBITDA (as that term is defined in Annex A of this Proxy Statement) and cash flows have been adversely impacted by these investments throughout these periods, especially when combined with the challenging DoD budgetary environment which adversely impacted the industry as a result of the BCA.
-In 2016, the Company was successfully awarded all major procurements that the Company had pursued in the high performance unmanned aerial system area, and throughout 2017 the Company was awarded additional tactical UAV contract awards and was tracking on schedule from a contractual, programmatic and technical stand point on each of its tactical drone programs.
-As the Company looked towards fiscal year 2018, Company management and the Board recognized that it was critical to continue the significant momentum and first to market advantage the Company had realized in the unmanned aerial drone system business area and to focus on the Company's longer term growth prospects and opportunities for margin expansion and cash flow generation.
-Certain of the notable accomplishments that the Company's executive management team was able to successfully achieve in 2017 and 2018 were the following:
+In 2016, the Company was successfully awarded all major procurements that the Company had pursued in the high performance unmanned aerial system area, and throughout 2017 and 2018 the Company was awarded additional tactical UAV contract awards and was on schedule from a contractual, programmatic and technical stand point on each of its tactical drone programs.
+As the Company looked towards fiscal year 2019, Company management and the Board recognized that it was critical to continue the significant momentum and first to market advantage the Company had realized in the unmanned aerial drone system business area and to focus on the Company's longer term growth prospects and opportunities for margin expansion and cash flow generation.
+Certain of the notable accomplishments that the Company's executive management team was able to successfully achieve in 2018 and 2019 were the following: